USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 ## Install CMAQ and libraries and configure the linux environment following instructions here:

-[Build libraries and CMAQ](CMAQ_UG_tutorial_configure_linux_environment.md) Note, you will need to set the CMAQ_HOME environment variable to specify your local directory
+[Build libraries and CMAQ](CMAQ_UG_tutorial_configure_linux_environment.md)

+<br>Note, you will need to set the CMAQ_HOME environment variable to specify your local directory

 ```
 setenv CMAQ_HOME /your_local_path/CMAQv5.5